AdobeDocs/commerce-operations.en/help/configuration/bootstrap/overview.md

 -  In developer mode, the content of the file is returned so that every time the resource is requested, the returned content is up to date.
 - In [default](../bootstrap/application-modes.md#default-mode) mode, the retrieved resource is published so it is accessible by the previously requested URL.

    All future requests for the static resource are processed by the server the same as static files; that is, without involving the entry point.
-If it's necessary to synchronize published files with original ones, the `pub/static` directory should be removed; as a result, files are automatically republished with the next request.
+If it is necessary to synchronize published files with original ones, the `pub/static` directory should be removed; as a result, files are automatically republished with the next request.

 ### Media resource entry point